aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 <h3>Parameters</h3>

-1.  `size` - `Number`: The byte size for the HEX string, e.g. `32` will result in a 32 bytes HEX string with 64 characters preficed with "0x".
+1.  `size` - `Number`: The byte size for the HEX string, e.g. `32` will result in a 32 bytes HEX string with 64 characters prefixed with "0x".

 <h3>Returns</h3>